Thanksgiving, Christmas, and New Year’s Day – Among the Most Dangerous Times to Drive

 Partygoers clinking three glass flutes of champagne at a holiday celebration.

-In 2020, there were over 700 reported crashes on New Year’s.
+In 2024, there were 8 reported crashes involving fatalities on New Year’s.
 If you or a loved one have been hurt by the negligence of another, call James Scott Farrin today for a free case evaluation.

 Alcohol Behind Nearly Half of Holiday Car Crash Deaths